OndrejKnebl/TTNv3-LoRaVSB/OTAA_Receiving_and_decoding_downlinks/README.md

 - OTAA

 ### More information
-- Downlink reception and Cayenne LPP decoding on the site:
+- About downlink reception and Cayenne LPP decoding on the site:
 - About Adafruit Feather M0 with RFM95 LoRa Radio – 900 MHz setup on the site: https://lora.vsb.cz/index.php/adafruit-feather-m0/

 ## Reference